We’re sorry, something doesn't seem to be working properly.

 Conditions of use: The software program material provided through this application was constructed from our comprehensive research on lysosomal storage/Hunter disease and related materials, made possible by an unrestricted educational grant provided by Shire Human Genetic Therapies, and is for educational purposes only.
 We do not endorse or recommend any commercial products, processes, or services.
 Hunter disease eClinic is the property of The Hospital for Sick Children and is protected by copyright, trademark and other intellectual property laws.
 The program contains material affecting privacy legislation and copyright restrictions are enforced at all times.
 Reproduction of any of the material on CD ROM or Web-site in whole or in part for any purpose is prohibited except with written permission of the Corporate Ventures at The Hospital for Sick Children.
 Otherwise, the contents may be used in whatever way the program meets the personal educational needs of the user.

-Computer requirements for running the CD ROM
+Recommended hardware: for the computer requirements for running the CD ROM see Table 2.

 Web version - tested browsers: Internet Explorer, Safari, Firefox; the user needs to have macromedia Flash player plug-ins installed, and allow ActiveX controls in order to be able to view it.